 The Oikos Institute for Social Impact helps congregations strategically respond to the disorienting effects of gentrification, disproportionate unemployment, and changing local demographics by harnessing the power of their assets.
 Through Oikos Institute programs, congregations revisit their theological and cultural foundations to determine how they might reimagine their relationship to their communities and more fully access their Faith, Intellectual, Social and Human Capital.

-In partnership with seminaries, universities, and foundations, Oikos Institute leads a participatory learning experience for congregations to explore their congregational stories, practices, and theologies in light of the changes in their local landscapes.
+In partnership with seminaries, universities, and foundations, the Oikos Institute leads a participatory learning experience for congregations to explore their congregational stories, practices, and theologies in light of the changes in their local landscapes.
 Embedded in the design of these programs is the assumption that congregations require practices that foster alignment between congregational identity, vocation, and public witness.
 Congregational sustainability in changing environments also requires access to frameworks, tools and resources that help them “learn how to learn.”

 The goal of the process is twofold: for congregations to maintain their agency in the use of their assets for mission, and to embrace their role as an agent of impact in the community -an economic anchor institution with a place at the table.

-In addition to learning opportunities, The Oikos Institute’s strategic partnership with advisory firm Crossing Capital Group brings additional relationships, expertise, and financial resources to fuel participating congregations’ initiatives.
+In addition to learning opportunities, the Oikos Institute’s strategic partnership with advisory firm Crossing Capital Group brings additional relationships, expertise, and financial resources to fuel participating congregations’ initiatives.

-Regional Fishing Differently Cohort Programs
+Fishing Differently™ Regional Cohort Programs

-The Oikos Institute partners with seminaries, universities, denominations, and other partners to create 2- to 3-year Fishing Differently learning opportunities for a cohort of congregational teams within the partners’ region.
-The partner serves as the program host, leads recruitment of congregational teams from its target community, assists with content delivery, and provides administrative support to the program.
-The cohort may be sponsored by the partner institution, or The Oikos Institute and the partner may jointly fundraise to support the initiative.
+The Oikos Institute partners with seminaries, universities, faith-based denominations, and others to create 2- to 3-years Fishing Differently™ learning opportunities for an ecosystem of congregational teams within the partner’s region; Oikos calls these “Cohorts”.
+For the majority of future Cohorts, Oikos will serve as the program host and will lead recruitment of congregational teams, create and facilitate content delivery, and provide administrative support.
+In some areas, the Cohort may be sponsored by the partner institution and will jointly fundraise to support the initiative.

-Preparation –6 months to 1 year
+Preparation – 6 months to 1 year

 • Confirm program partner(s), and the role and offering of each partner